farzin2171/GitGuide/README.md

-# GitGuide
+# Git commands

-In this repository I will explain how to work with git
+In this guide, I will provide all the necessary commands and guidelines you need to know about Git.